 Flitter, Flap, Fly!
 Birds are abundant here at the Mead.
 However they can be difficult to identify.
 Birding Basics introduces students to the art of birding through hikes and hands on activities designed around our feathered friends!

-- Discovering Owls in WI with a Live Owl:
+- Discovering Owls in WI with a Live Owl (the owl used in this program has passed away, in the oprocess to replace):

 This presentation will introduce participants to owl adaptations, different species of owls, and of course everyone’s favorite…owl pellets.